aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 and the [dependency generator](/assets/devnotes/02_fortran_makefiles/makedepf08.awk) in the root of your project.
 Run `make`.*

+*Note: these Makefiles use tools such as GNU awk (gawk), GNU find, and GNU make.
+On macOS, you may need to download the GNU versions of these programs for the Makefiles to work correctly.*

 With a few restrictions, this solution permits:

 - Fully automatic dependency generation.